LisaCharlotteKane/marketing-program-tr/src/prd.md

 - **Contrast Goal**: WCAG AA compliance for all text elements

 ## Edge Cases & Problem Scenarios
-- **Potential Obstacles**: Users entering negative or unrealistic values; tracking status changes over time
+- **Potential Obstacles**: Users entering negative or unrealistic values; tracking status changes over time; filtering with no matching data
-- **Edge Case Handling**: Input validation to ensure positive numbers; clear status indicators
+- **Edge Case Handling**: Input validation to ensure positive numbers; clear status indicators; empty state messaging for filtered results
-- **Technical Constraints**: Form needs to handle both text and numeric inputs; URL validation for issue links
+- **Technical Constraints**: Form needs to handle both text and numeric inputs; URL validation for issue links; export functionality for filtered data

 ## Implementation Considerations
-- **Scalability Needs**: Potential to add more calculation fields and execution metrics later
+- **Scalability Needs**: Potential to add more calculation fields, execution metrics, and reporting dimensions later
-- **Testing Focus**: Validate calculation accuracy and status transitions
+- **Testing Focus**: Validate calculation accuracy, status transitions, and report filtering logic
 - **Critical Questions**: Are the calculation formulas accurate to business needs?
 Do the execution tracking fields cover all necessary information?
+Does the reporting dashboard provide actionable insights?

 ## Reflection
-- This approach provides a comprehensive tool that spans the entire campaign lifecycle from planning to execution.
+- This approach provides a comprehensive tool that spans the entire campaign lifecycle from planning to execution to analysis.
 - We assume users understand the terminology, calculation relationships, and execution tracking workflow.
 - Adding the ability to save campaigns, export calculations, and visualize historical performance would make this solution truly exceptional.